-NUUANU RESERVOIR NO. 1 DAM EMERGENCY EVACUATION PLAN
+NUUANU RESERVOIR NO. 4 DAM EMERGENCY EVACUATION PLAN

-If evacuation should become necessary, the City Department of Emergency Management (DEM) would notify residents in the flood zone of the potential need to evacuate their properties due to possible flooding from Nuuanu Reservoir No. 1.
+If evacuation should become necessary, the City Department of Emergency Management (DEM) would notify residents in the flood zone of the potential need to evacuate their properties due to possible flooding from Nuuanu Reservoir No. 4.

-BWS constantly monitors and siphons excess water from the reservoir to maintain storm flow capacity.
-Occasionally, due to severe weather events, rainfall rates could exceed the standard siphoning capacity.
-In that case, additional pumps can be started to reduce the water level.
+BWS keeps the water level in the reservoir constant by letting water out via a 24-inch diameter pipeline through the dam.
+Occasionally, due to severe weather events, rainfall and inflow rates could exceed the discharge capacity of the 24-inch pipeline.
+In that case, additional pumping units can be brought in to help reduce the water level in the reservoir.

 In the event that water levels reach 1 ft. below the top of the dam, a mandatory evacuation notice will be issued to downstream areas.
-This evacuation could affect as many as 10,000 residents.
-(Please see the redoutlined area on the map.)
+This evacuation could affect as many as 12,000 residents.
+(Please see the yellow-outlined area on the map.)
 Potential shelter locations would be identified.

 Disclaimer: Information shown on this map is approximate and should be used as a guideline for emergency response.
 While the best available data has been utilized as inputs into a dam failure computer model, the final modeled product results should be interpreted as "best available estimates" of the evacuation areas.
-The computer model assumes that the dam fails from a defect in the embankment structure, while full at maximum capacity, under dry (no rain) conditions and no discharge through the spillway.
+The computer models assume that the dam fails from a defect in the embankment structure, while full at maximum capacity, under dry (no rain) conditions and no discharge through the spillway.
 Dam breaches during flooding or other hazard events could differ or be larger than the area identified.